Battle of Antipaxos

 The Battle of Antipaxos of 1537 was a naval encounter between a fleet captained by Andrea Doria, grand admiral of King of Spain and Holy Roman Emperor Charles V, and an Ottoman flotilla led by Ali Çelebi.
-It frames in the Italian War of 1536–1538, but events in its course led also to the beginning of the Ottoman-Venetian War of 1737-1540.
+It frames in the Italian War of 1536–1538, but events in its course led also to the beginning of the Ottoman-Venetian War of 1537-1540.

 Background

-In early July 1537, the Ottoman armada under the command of Hayreddin Barbarossa and Lutfi Pasha with around 320 ships gathered in Valona, where Sultan Suleyman the Magnificent had concentrated a land army of 200,000.
+In early July 1537, the Ottoman armada under the command of Hayreddin Barbarossa and Lutfi Pasha with around 320 ships gathered in Valona, where Sultan Suleiman the Magnificent had concentrated a land army of 200,000.
 After meeting with French ambassador Jean de La Forêt, they agreed to disembark in Italy from the south while King Francis I of France invaded Italy from the north.
 Deploying 10,000 men in Apulia and finding Brindisi and Otranto too well defended, they sacked their countryside, and afterwards managed to take Castro after a false promise of peace through spy Troilo Pignatelli.
 Local resistance headed by Scipione di Somma and Viceroy Pedro de Toledo hampered their advance north.

 Warning about the invasion had come too late to the imperial court, as there was a belief the Franco-Ottomans might attack Venice instead, but grand admiral Andrea Doria had deduced their true purpose, so he quickly gathered 28 galleys in Genoa and made his base in Messina.
 Doria tried to entice the Venetians to an alliance, but he found the same neutrality they had displayed years before in the conquest of Coron.
 His only available reinforcements at the moment were six Papal galleys under Virginio Orsini, as well as four other galleys promised by the Order of St. John under Leone Strozzi.
 Although evidently unable to confront directly the gigantic Ottoman fleet, Doria counted already enough ships to harass Barbarossa, which he materialized attacking the Ottoman rear guard in the Epirus coast and trying to cut their supply lines.

 Previous movements

-On July 13, Doria captured fourteen cargo ships which supplied the Ottomans from Jewish backers in Alexandria.
-Another encounter happened on July 18, when Doria cornered and captured in the Ottoman coast the three ships carrying Turkish ambassador Janus Bey, who was journeying to the Venetian colony of Corfu to meet admiral Girolamo da Pesaro and address a series of fortuitous hostilities between Venetians and Turks.
-Janus believed wrongly that Pesaro had laid a trap for him with Doria's complicity, and so he told Suleyman by letter, which coldened the relationships between both sides and made the Sultan star thinking in war against Venice in the future.
+On 13 July, Doria captured fourteen cargo ships which supplied the Ottomans from Jewish backers in Alexandria.
+Another encounter happened on 18 July, when Doria cornered and captured in the Ottoman coast the three ships carrying Turkish ambassador Janus Bey, who was journeying to the Venetian colony of Corfu to meet admiral Girolamo da Pesaro and address a series of fortuitous hostilities between Venetians and Turks.
+Janus believed wrongly that Pesaro had laid a trap for him with Doria's complicity, and so he told Suleiman by letter, which coldened the relationships between both sides and made the Sultan start thinking about making war against Venice in the future.

-Five days later, after meeting with, Strozzi, Doria sighed another flotilla of twele large Turkish galleys between the Diapontian Islands, which turned to be transports of Janissaries captain by Ali Çelebi, Pasha of Gallipolli and commander of success and fortune.
+Five days later, after meeting with Strozzi, Doria sighted another flotilla of twelve large Turkish galleys between the Diapontian Islands, which turned out to be transports of Janissaries captained by Ali Çelebi, Pasha of Gallipoli and commander of success and fortune.